 A marker can then be placed through the needle to attach to the actual area in the breast to show where the biopsy samples were taken.
 The marker remains in the site and then guides a surgeon to the small calcifications often not visible with the naked eye.

-The procedure takes approximately one hour and is conducted in the The Herman and Walter Samuelson Breast Care Center.
+The procedure takes approximately one hour and is conducted in the Herman & Walter Samuelson Breast Care Center.
 A radiologist, nurse and technician are in the room with the patient at all times.

-The stereotactic breast biopsy procedure has been used increasingly in the last six or seven years and is rapidly replacing the open or excisional biopsy as the technique of choice.
-At the conclusion of the procedure, the sample is sent to the pathologist for evaluation.
-If the biopsy is malignant, definitive surgery can be scheduled and patients only have to undergo one surgical procedure.
+The stereotactic breast biopsy procedure has been used increasingly in the past six or seven years and is rapidly replacing the open or excisional biopsy as the technique of choice.
+At the conclusion of the procedure, the sample is sent to a pathologist for evaluation.
+If the biopsy is malignant, definitive surgery can be scheduled, and patients only have to undergo one surgical procedure.